hsf-training/hsf-training-matplotlib/_episodes/03-More_advanced_plots.md

 And then make a plot, actually, let's make 2 plots, with matplotlib we can add sub-plots to the figure, then, we will be able to compare the MC distribution without and with weights.

+In order to do this, we will use the `subplot` function.
+Notice that in this case, we are creating a figure and defining the axes of the figure directly, the syntax of the functions that we call for these axes change a bit.
 ~~~
 var_name = 'm4l'
 units = ' [GeV]'